 You will be Egil’s bane.

 “Annoyed by a little rhyme are we?”
-Rheamarie asked, scrambling to keep up, ignoring the children, who’d stopped their playing to watch Rheamarie and Leandros pass, their eyes lingering on the Nochdvor’s rich suits.
+Rheamarie asked, scrambling to keep up.
+They both ignored the children, who’d stopped their playing to watch Rheamarie and Leandros pass, their eyes lingering on the Nochdvor’s rich suits.
 “You’re going to have to get used to people talking about him eventually.”

-Rheamarie believed him, though, and kept following Leandros as the sound of the children’s game quickly faded into the thrum of city noise.
+Rheamarie shrugged and didn’t question him.
+Soon, the sound of the children’s game faded into the thrum of city noise.

 “Taurel—from the rhyme.
 I’ve always wondered.”

 “It’s a flower, grows on the eastern coast.
 I sometimes forget you’ve never left Alfheim, Rhea.
 Ah-hah!”
 Leandros cried, stopping so suddenly that Rheamarie almost ran into him.
-“Look there — I can see the walls of Uppstad.
+“Look there — I can see the walls of Uppstad Hall.
 We’re close.”

 They followed the glint of silver peeking between dark buildings until lower Illyon fell away, replaced by large manors and cobbled streets.
 The guards of Uppstad Hall were surprised to see their guests of honor somehow on the wrong side of the gate (how could they have known Rheamarie and Leandros would go to such lengths as to scale a wall to get out without anyone knowing?), but hastily let the cousins in.

-“Probably,” Rheamarie agreed, continuing to lazily brush the city’s dust from her boots.
+“Probably,” Rheamarie agreed, lazily brushing the city’s dust from her boots.
 “Stop trying to guilt me into moving faster.
 Just imagine the fuss they’ll put up if we arrive late and in total disarray.”